albertogeniola/MinerGuard/docs/configuration.md

 **PNP IDS to reset**:
 the device Plug-n-play IDs matching VGA cards to be reset before starting the mining software.
-MinerGuard will show all the PNP-Device ids for detected VGAs in the system on the main screen, bottom right corner.
-However, you might retrieve the same info from _Windows Device Management_ dialogs, looking at the ID-Hardware propertu from the driver details.
+To add a card type to the list of cards to be automatically restarted, just double click on the corresponding VGA from the list below.

 >You probably don't need to use this feature, unless you are using some unstable driver.
 >For instance, people using BlockChain drivers with Vega devices, might really take advantage from this option.